thindil/steamsky/bin/doc/MODDING.md

   population.
 Minumum value is 0.
 - Optional attribute `namestype`: Used in generating ship names of that faction and names of all bases.
 Can be `standard` (default value) or `robotic`.
+- Attribute `playerindex`: index of mobile used for starting player character.
+  Value must be existing mobile index from any mobiles file from *data/mobs* directory.
 - Tags `relation`: Relation of this faction with other faction.
 All factions must have this tags for each faction (even for self).
 - Attribute `faction` is faction index to which relation will be set.